Physics-Informed PointNets for Modeling Electromagnetic Scattering from All-Dielectric Metasurfaces with Inclined Nanopillars: Discussion

-The two-dimensional problems (Case I + III) have a small training time of only a few hours.
+The 2D problems (Case I/III) have a small training time of only a few hours.
 Here, the computational requirements were low enough in both cases that with a decrease in batch size and training point cloud size, the networks could have been trained on 8GB VRAM GPUs without a significant increase in testing error.
-A steep increase in training time was observed for Case II; training took around 24 hours due to the increased computational requirements, which stemmed from the vectorial formulation of the Helmholtz equation \eqref{eq:helmholtz}.
-Nonetheless, our network shows great promise in terms of the required computational resources compared to state-of-the-art grid-based physics-informed NN approaches \cite{medvedev_3d_2024_1}.
-While testing errors between the two are comparable, we are able to train the PIPN on a NVIDIA Quadro P5000 GPU with 16 GB of VRAM in a day compared to the week-long training on a NVIDIA A80 80GB VRAM GPU required for its grid-based counterpart.
+A steep increase in training time was observed for Case II\; training took around 24 hours due to the increased computational requirements, which stemmed from the vectorial formulation of the Helmholtz equation~\eqref{eq:helmholtz}.
+Nonetheless, our NN shows great promise in terms of the required computational resources compared to state-of-the-art mesh-based PINN approaches~\cite{medvedev_3d_2024_1}.
+While testing errors between the U-Net~\cite{medvedev_3d_2024_1} and this PIPN are comparable, the PIPN demonstrates significant computational advantages.
+Our approach can be trained on a NVIDIA Quadro P5000 GPU with 16 GB of VRAM in approximately 24 hours, whereas the mesh-based counterpart requires a NVIDIA A80 with 80GB VRAM and training times of 90 hours for high-resolution images.
+For context, the mesh-based approach uses a resolution of $\text{pixel}^3 = 8\text{nm}^3$, which is comparable to our effective resolution of $\text{pixel}^3=6.25\text{nm}^3$.

 Additionally, for all three cases, an increase in error can be seen at the edges of the domain.
 This can be explained by the fact that the point density is smallest at the edge.
-Future work---similar to \hyperref[app:varying_pointnet_architectures]{App. \ref{app:varying_pointnet_architectures}}---should be done on adapting the PointNet architecture to further mitigate computational requirements; also, to test whether or not the proposed architectural changes hold up for other PDE problems.
-We have tested architectures involving Fourier-KAN \cite{imran_fourierkan_2024}, RBF-KAN \cite{li_kolmogorov-arnold_2024}, and B-Spline-KAN \cite{liu_kan_2024}, as well as one implementation that replaces the convolutional kernels used in the PIPN framework by B-Splines.
+Future work---similar to \hyperref[app:varying_pointnet_architectures]{App.~\ref{app:varying_pointnet_architectures}}---should be done on adapting the PointNet architecture to further mitigate computational requirements; also, to test whether or not the proposed architectural changes yield improved performances for other PDE problems.
+We have further tested architectures involving Fourier-KAN~\cite{imran_fourierkan_2024}, RBF-KAN \cite{li_kolmogorov-arnold_2024}, and B-Spline-KAN~\cite{liu_kan_2024}, as well as one implementation that replaces the convolutional kernels used in the PIPN framework by B-Splines.
 No converging results were obtained, and thus were omitted from this work.
 However, when used as a standalone network to solve the ungeneralized problem, Fourier-KAN showed great promise with lower training time, network size, and testing errors.